lank-one/ESPectro/README.md

 > **Note on reuse:** the Gerber files are not this repository's own design — they belong to the upstream ESP-HACK project.
 If you mirror them into your own repo rather than only linking to the source, keep the original attribution intact and check the upstream repository's license before redistributing.

-Pin mapping and the firmware version constant both live in `src/CONFIG.h` — see the [Wiring Guide](#wiring-guide) for the complete GPIO map used by this build.

 ## Credits

 - **Firmware:** [ESP-HACK](https://github.com/Teapot174/ESP-HACK) by Teapot174, licensed under AGPL-3.0